Automotive

 Most Reported Good/Bad Habits of Americans

-For instance, some of the worst things American drivers report they have done while driving is speeding or receiving some other sort of traffic violation, talking on their cell phones or texting while driving, women putting on makeup or men shaving, and eating and drinking while driving.
+Some of the worst things American drivers say they’ve done behind the wheel include speeding or getting traffic violations, using a cell phone while driving, texting, women putting on makeup, men shaving, and eating or drinking while driving.

 Many of these behaviors, like speeding or texting while driving, are illegal too and can result in large fines, while the others, even if not illegal, are still dangerous and cause serious distractions on the road.
 A seemingly simple action, such as taking a sip of coffee, has been known to cause drivers to lose control and have an accident.